Sideswipe and Merging Accidents in NC

 Before turning, or before changing lanes, a driver shall signal their intention by appropriate signal visible to other traffic.

-A driver who changes lanes without signaling or without verifying the lane is clear violates both statutes, which establishes negligence per se -- a legal shortcut that proves the fault element of your claim.
+A driver who changes lanes without signaling or without verifying the lane is clear violates both statutes, which establishes negligence per se -- a legal shortcut that proves the fault element of your claim without needing to show the driver acted unreasonably under the circumstances.

 How Fault Is Determined